bopped/Adidas-Account-Creator/README.md

 - python setup.py install
 - GmailDotGen should be installed
 - Run Adi Account Gen .py
 - When you are prompted for Prefix.
-It means enter everything before @gmail.com for instances simmy212@gmail.com > simmy212
+It means enter everything before @gmail.com for instances:
+- simmy212@gmail.com > enter simmy212
 - rest is self explanatory.
 --------------------------------------------------------------------
 3. Troubleshooting.
 DM me, willing to help you.